India’s Semiconductor Landscape: Government Support and Investment Trends

 To ensure targeted interest from foreign players, the government has invited leading international players to submit their proposals to the MeitY by March 31, 2021, if interested.
-This deadline has been extended to April 30, 2021.

 The EoI is to be submitted within stipulated timeline at the following address:

 6, CGO Complex, Lodi Road, New Delhi – 110003

 What are the types of projects encouraged?

 The following types of projects have been encouraged by the government when seeking investment proposals:

 Category A: Well established Integrated Device Manufacturers (IDMs)/Foundries/Indian Company or Consortia with Indian Industry Partner

 - Having state-of-the-art mainstream complementary metal-oxide-semiconductor (CMOS) technology nodes for fabricating processors, memories, analog/digital/mixed signal integrated circuits

 - Desirous of setting up/expanding existing semiconductor FABs in India (preferably with a node size of 28mn or lower, wafer size of 300mn and a capacity of 30,000 WSPM or more)